-The Authority's Balance Sheet shows a net pension liability of zero, deriving from assets valued at £17.466m compared to a liability estimated at £17.305m, with an asset ceiling having been applied to the remaining balance.
-Whilst this has an impact on the net worth of the Authority as recorded in the Balance Sheet, statutory arrangements for funding the scheme mean that the financial position of the Authority remains healthy, and any deficit on the scheme will be made good by contributions over the working lives of employees.
+The Authority's Balance Sheet shows a net pension liability of zero, deriving from assets valued at £18.394m compared to a liability estimated at £15.185m, with an asset ceiling having been applied to the remaining balance.
+Whilst this has an impact on the net worth of the Authority as recorded in the Balance Sheet, statutory arrangements for funding the scheme mean that the financial position of the Authority remains healthy, and any future deficit on the scheme would be made good by contributions over the working lives of employees.

-The net pension liability has fallen by £886,000 from 31 March 2023 (compared to a fall of £7.814m the previous year).
+The net pension liability is unchanged as at 31 March 2025 (compared to a fall of £0.886m the previous year).

-Future Funding and Events after 31 March 2024
+Future Funding and Events after 31 March 2025

 In the 2015 Comprehensive Spending Review (CSR), funding for National Parks (through the Defra 'National Parks Grant') was "protected" and it was later confirmed this included an inflationary increase of 1.7% per year for the four years resulting in a rise up to £3,251,501 by 2019/20.
 Single year 'flat cash' settlements had been provided since 2020/21, with the exception of a one-off payment of £440,000 made to all English National Park Authorities in 2022/23 to aid their financial stability.
-The 2024/25 grant has recently been confirmed as a single-year settlement totalling £3.75m - the original core £3.25m grant, with an uplift of £0.25m revenue and £0.25m capital funds; we have had strong indications of further years of the same amounts to follow.
+The 2024/25 grant was confirmed as a single-year settlement totalling £3.75m - the original core £3.25m grant, with an uplift of £0.25m revenue and £0.25m capital funds.
+The 2025/26 grant was recently confirmed as a single-year settlement totalling £4.42m - the reduced revenue core grant of £3.02m, with an uplift of £1.4m of capital funds.

-The Authority is fully aware of its responsibility to firstly continue to use this funding efficiently and effectively and secondly, to use this time of certainty to explore ways to reduce its overall reliance on the grant.
+The Authority is fully aware of its responsibility to firstly continue to use this funding efficiently and effectively and secondly, to explore ways to reduce its overall reliance on the main revenue grant.
 In this regard, the Authority has recently been particularly successful in attracting external funding to boost that provided by Defra.
-It has also established National Parks Partnerships LLP and the National Parks Foundation, alongside the other National Parks, to explore funding partnerships at a national level which it is hoped will either generate income directly or help reduce costs (through negotiated deals) for the National Park's family - the most significant such partnership to date was with Columbia Sportswear, a US-based outdoor footwear and clothing company, announced in 2017.
+It has also established National Parks Partnerships LLP and the National Parks Foundation, alongside the other National Parks, to explore funding partnerships at a national level which it is hoped will either generate income directly or help reduce costs (through negotiated deals) for the National

+Park's family - the most significant such partnership to date was with Columbia Sportswear, a US-based outdoor footwear and clothing company, announced in 2017.